a11rew/a11rew.dev/posts/the-10k-question.md

 In 2023, Eloke and I started talking about this problem.
 We decided to build a personal finance app that lets people track their spending automatically.
 We quickly discovered why this feature was missing from other apps:

 > Open Banking is a myth.

-Especially in Africa
+Especially in Africa.

 At the time, we spun our wheels trying to solve the problem in a number of different ways.
 Automatic tracking was a non-negotiable for our app and so we explored local financial APIs, only to find them frustratingly expensive, unreliable and slow.
 Not very helpful for the application we wanted to build.
 We shelved the idea and moved on to other things.